Ani-Men: Publication history

-The first Ani-Men debuted in Daredevil #10 (October, 1965) and were created by Wally Wood (writer, co-artist) and Bob Powell (co-artist).
+The first Ani-Men debuted in Daredevil #10 (October 1965) and were created by Wally Wood (writer, co-artist) and Bob Powell (co-artist).

-The second Ani-Men debuted in Daredevil #157 (March, 1979) and were created by Roger McKenzie (co-writer), Jo Duffy (co-writer), Gene Colan (artist), and Klaus Janson (inker).
+The second Ani-Men debuted in Daredevil #157 (March 1979) and were created by Roger McKenzie (co-writer), Jo Duffy (co-writer), Gene Colan (artist), and Klaus Janson (inker).

-The third Ani-Men debuted in Scarlet Spider Unlimited #1 (November, 1995) and were created by Glenn Herdling (writer), Todd Smith (artist), and John Nyberg (inker).
+The third Ani-Men debuted in Scarlet Spider Unlimited #1 (November 1995) and were created by Glenn Herdling (writer), Todd Smith (artist), and John Nyberg (inker).

-The fourth Ani-Men debuted in Code of Honor #3 (April, 1997) and were created by Chuck Dixon (writer), Bob Wakelin (co-artist), and Dærick Gröss Sr. (co-artist).
+The fourth Ani-Men debuted in Code of Honor #3 (April 1997) and were created by Chuck Dixon (writer), Bob Wakelin (co-artist), and Dærick Gröss Sr. (co-artist).

 The fifth Ani-Men debuted in GLA #1 (June 2005) and were created by Dan Slott (writer) and Paul Pelletier (artist).

 Fictional team history

 Original Ani-Men

-The original lineup of the Ani-Men (consisting of Ape-Man, Bird-Man, Cat-Man and Frog-Man) are recruited by a man calling himself the Organizer, who gives them costumes themed after their codenames.
-Gordon "Monk" Keefer became Ape-Man because of his great strength, Henry Hawk became Bird-Man, Towshend Horgan became Cat-Man because of his "feline agility", and François LeBlanc became Frog-Man who had Olympic-level leaping abilities.
+The original lineup of the Ani-Men (consisting of Ape-Man, Bird-Man, Cat-Man, and Frog-Man) are recruited by a man calling himself the Organizer, who gives them costumes themed after their codenames.
 The Organizer is secretly Abner Jonas, a candidate running to become mayor of New York City, and sends the Ani-Men to undermine the standing of the current administration.
 Daredevil defeats them and the Ani-Men and the Organizer are all imprisoned.

-Count Nefaria has Ape-Man, Bird-Man, Cat-Man, Frog-Man, and their new female member, Dragonfly, be submitted to a processes at the hands of Dr. Kenneth Sturdy that gives them superhuman powers and animalistic appearances.
+Count Nefaria has Ape-Man, Bird-Man, Cat-Man, Frog-Man, and new member Dragonfly be submitted to a processes at the hands of Dr. Kenneth Sturdy that gives them superhuman powers and animalistic appearances.
 Following an assault on the NORAD base at Mount Valhalla, they are all captured by the X-Men.

-With the Ani-Men regressed back to normal and using their special costumes again, Count Nefaria sends Ape-Man, Bird-Man, Cat-Man, and Frog-Man to kill Tony Stark.
-However, the Spymaster had intended to kill Stark with a bomb, which kills the Ani-Men instead.
+The Ani-Men, having returned to their normal forms, are sent to kill Tony Stark.
+However, they are killed by a bomb that Spymaster had intended to kill Stark with.

 Death-Stalker's Ani-Men

 Death-Stalker recruits a new team of Ani-Men and gives them the costumes of the original Ani-Men members.
-Roy McVey became Ape-Man, Achille DeBacco became Bird-Man, and Sebastian Patane became Cat-Man.
-He sends the new Ani-Men to capture Daredevil.
+Death-Stalker sends the new Ani-Men to capture Daredevil.
 The Black Widow defeats Bird-Man, and the Death-Stalker kills Ape-Man and Cat-Man after the completion of their mission.
 Bird-Man survives, but is later killed by the Scourge of the Underworld.